Miami Federal Crimes Lawyer

 While separate state and federal laws exist, some statutes are the same.
 For example, both Florida and the U.S. government have a law against kidnapping.
 Depending on how the offense occurred, it can be prosecuted as a state crime, federal crime, or both.

-Although the way state and federal crimes are handled are similar, there are also several differences.
+Although the handling of state and federal crimes is similar, there are also several differences.
 If a person is accused of a state crime, local law enforcement officials will investigate, a District Attorney will prosecute, and the federal case will be heard in state court.
 With a federal crime, federal agents investigate, a U.S. Attorney prosecutes, and the case will be heard in federal court.

 What's Considered a Federal Crime?

 As mentioned earlier, federal crimes are those that violate federal laws.
 The U.S. government has several statutes concerning criminal behavior.
-Because the number of federal laws is numerous, it would be difficult to mention them all here.
+Because there are so many federal laws, it would be difficult to mention them all here.

-However, below is a list of some the federal crimes our Miami criminal defense lawyers handle:
+However, below is a list of some of the federal crimes our Miami criminal defense lawyers handle:

 - Conspiracy